 The Ki-46-III was powered by Ha-112-II engines with direct fuel injection, each providing 930 kW (1,250 HP) at altitude, giving the type with a top speed of 630 KPH (391 MPH) at 5,280 meters (19,000 feet).
 The engine cowlings had to be slightly redesigned to accommodate the new powerplants.
 The fuel tank arrangement was also redesigned: a fuel tank with a capacity of 1,895 liters (505 US gallons) was added in the nose, and a ventral drop tank providing 460 liters (122 US gallons) was added as well.
 The rear machine gun, never a particularly effective means of defense, was deleted.
 It had often been removed from Ki-46-IIs in the field anyway.

-The pilot's canopy was completely changed, forming a simple curved surface all the way to the nose and giving the Ki-46-III a very unique and elegant appearance.
+The pilot's canopy was completely changed, forming a simple curved surface all the way to the nose and giving the Ki-46-III a very distinctive and elegant appearance.
 Unfortunately, difficulties in producing the Ha-112-II engines limited Ki-46-III production, and Mitsubishi continued to roll out the Ki-46-II in parallel.

 * By late 1943 the Allies, with better fighters and improved radar intercept techniques, were beginning to prey on the Ki-46 with increasing success.
 The Tachikawa company had been working on a replacement for the Ki-46, designated the "Ki-70", since 1939, but when the first prototype of the Ki-70 flew in 1943 it proved to be inferior in performance to the Ki-46, and the program was eventually abandoned.